Concussion in Cycling: A personal account

 Something I wasn't expecting though was the emotional side of things.
 Again, over the first 2 weeks I'd be sat down trying to relax feeling ok (ish), then suddenly I’d just get really frustrated, down and feel like crying and for no particular reason.
 These feelings have largely resolved now, and I just feel frustrated I can’t do much with a broken collarbone and chronic fatigue.

-While the nausea eased off an eventually altogether over 2 weeks, the ringing in my ears was ever present and some days still occurs now.
+While the nausea eased off over 2 weeks, the ringing in my ears was ever present and some days still occurs now.
 Likewise, the tiredness and dizziness have eased up a little, but even nearly 5 weeks on a short walk can still bring on the dizziness again.
 I tried to avoid screen time as much as possible for at least 4 or 5 days as I just couldn't focus and the advice is to limit this as much as possible over the first few days.
 However, as I started watching TV and reading a little more, I noticed my eyesight was pretty blurry and I was straining to read my phone or see the TV more than usual.
 Though this again has largely returned to normal now.

 Sleeping was and still is poor, partly due to the ringing in my ears and probably sleeping on and off during the day, but certainly isn't helped by the broken collarbone and not being able to lie down and get comfortable.